 As with WAT, you can argue all day that the test isn’t fair (and you would be right) but your best defense is to POLITELY DECLINE the test.

 This roadside portable breathalyzer (PBT) detects the presence of alcohol and provides a “number” to the officer.
-The officer will almost NEVER tell you the number.
-The results of this test ARE NOT ADMISSIBLE in court, but the test does provide the officer with valuable evidence.
-Again, regardless of what the officer tells you, unless you have had ABSOLUTELY NO ALCOHOL, do not agree to blow into this tube (but know that you may be required to blow into a breathalyzer machine located at the police station or suffer the consequences…Click HERE for information about testing under Georgia’s Implied Consent Law).
+The officer will almost NEVER tell you the number and this number.
+Further, the results of this test ARE NOT ADMISSIBLE in court, but the test does provide the officer with valuable evidence.
+Again, regardless of what the officer tells you, unless you have had ABSOLUTELY NO ALCOHOL, do not agree to blow into this tube (but know that you may be required to provide a breath, blood or urine sample at the police station/jail/hospital or suffer the consequences…Click HERE for information about testing under Georgia’s Implied Consent Law).